ni/arbitrary-session-management/README.md

 | Hardware Lock       | `AcquireLock`, `ReleaseLock`          |
 | Network Stream      | `OpenConnection`, `CloseConnection`   |

+> [!Note]
+>
-- You can rename the RPCs and modify the input/output fields to suit your specific resource.
+> - You can rename the RPCs and modify the input/output fields to suit your specific resource.
-- The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
+> - The fundamental pattern-**initialize/acquire** and **close/release**-remains unchanged.
-- Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
+> - Beyond these core RPCs, you are free to define additional custom RPCs (such as `LogMeasurementData` in the example) to support any arbitrary functionality your application requires.
-- This design allows your resource to be efficiently shared among multiple clients or plugins.
+> - This design allows your resource to be efficiently shared among multiple clients or plugins.

 ---

 ### Implement Server-Side

 The server is responsible for hosting the core functionality and, more importantly, managing sessions.
 This enables consistent session sharing and lifecycle management, which is a key role typically handled on the server side.
-It is recommended that the service is registered with the NI Discovery Service to enable dynamic port resolution and seamless client connectivity.
+It is recommended that the service is registered with the [NI Discovery Service](https://www.ni.com/docs/en-US/bundle/measurementplugins/page/discovery-service.html?srsltid=AfmBOoptOWAW6hUOWItvsyXArJ1R7M5h94VZDonRlJzPGUvL8nQe5TWd) to enable dynamic port resolution and seamless client connectivity.

 #### Reference